Image size 1600x900. Swimmer doing kickboard drills in a lap pool.

 Key cues

-• Kick from the hips, not the knees.
+• Kick from the hips with soft knees.

 Common mistakes

-• Bending the knees too much and losing rhythm.
+• Bending the knees too much and turning the kick into a bicycle motion.

 Coaching tip